akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 🚨 `Pipfile` and `Pipfile.lock` are the used environments you can also use them.

 🚨 `preprocessomg.py` has all the EDA and preprocessing codes.

-🚨 `plots/` folder has all the figures, which were created during EDA or image content analysis.

 🚨 `create_light_model.py` script to convert our the best_model.h5 to the best_model.tflite.
 So that I can use it for cloud deployment `quantized_best_model.pt`.